Wills, Trusts & Probate

 What is the difference between a will and a trust?

-If you move to another state, it is recommended to review and possibly update your estate planning documents to comply with the laws of your new state.
-Certain provisions might not be valid or effective elsewhere, so consulting with an attorney after relocation helps maintain the integrity of your plan.
+If you move to another state, it is wise to review and possibly update your estate planning documents because laws vary by jurisdiction and certain provisions might not be effective elsewhere.
+Reviewing documents after relocation helps confirm that property titles, beneficiary designations, and document formalities comply with your new state’s requirements.
+Making timely adjustments preserves the integrity of your plan and ensures that your wishes remain enforceable under local law.

 Leave a Reply